hj296/Investigate_Movie_Dataset/README.md

 ## Conclusion -
-For a movie to be successful it must have following criteria –

-Average budget of the movie should be around 60 million dollars.
+For a movie to be successful it must have following criteria – *Average budget of the movie should be around 60 million dollars.

-Anyone of these should be in the cast: Chris Pratt, Keanu Reeves, Christian Bale.
+*Anyone of these should be in the cast: Chris Pratt, Keanu Reeves, Christian Bale.

-The movie should be directed by the any one of the following directors:
+*The movie should be directed by the any one of the following directors:
 Christopher Nolan, Colin Trevorrow, Joe Russo.

-Genre must be: Action, Comedy, Drama, Adventure, Thriller.
+*Genre must be: Action, Comedy, Drama, Adventure, Thriller.

-Limitations:
+#Limitations: -

-o The budget and revenue column does not have a specific currency unit, it might be possible different movies have different budgets in different currency according to the country they are made in.
+*The budget and revenue column does not have a specific currency unit, it might be possible different movies have different budgets in different currency according to the country they are made in.

-o Dropping the rows and columns with missing values might have also affected the analysis.
+*Dropping the rows and columns with missing values might have also affected the analysis.